 - develop leadership skills

 - gain greater insight into school management

 - re-engage with the educational landscape if you no longer work in the classroom

 - share your expertise

 It’s a great chance to share your skills in project management, influencing and negotiation, decision-making, problem-solving, budget control, recruitment, admin and marketing.

 - Contact your local school and check out local authority pages for vacancies.

 - Get support to become a governor through Governors for Schools.
 We’ve worked with them since 2005 and they’ve supported hundreds of ambassadors to become school governors.
-Get in touch with Abigail Bush, Partnership Manager at GfS.
+Get in touch with Alice Long, Partnership Manager at GfS.
 Or apply now by completing this application form.